 Aftercare programs focus on relapse prevention and allow you to put into practice the coping skills learned in drug treatment.
 While these programs allow you to meet your work and family obligations, you will have the continued support of treatment staff and peers.
 Aftercare programs allow you to strengthen your support network.

 The effects of crack cocaine addiction are devastating to the addict and their loved ones.
 If you are struggling with an addiction to crack, and you need immediate professional help with crack cocaine withdrawal symptoms.
-With a phone call to B-Hope, you can begin your road to recovery.
+With a phone call to Bridges of Hope, you can begin your road to recovery.

 Beat Crack Withdrawal Symptoms with Help

-We offer crack detox programs that are effective and proven to work.
+We offer treatment programs for crack that are effective and proven to work.
 We will work closely with you to find the right combination of programs and services that will help you get and stay sober.
 You don’t have to suffer from crack addiction any longer; call B-Hope today.